puyesato/life-countdown/README.md

         // Store the interval ID so we can clear it when settings are updated let countdownInterval;
-        let bitcoinDataInterval; // New interval for Bitcoin data
+        let bitcoinDataInterval; // This variable will no longer be used but is kept for clarity if re-added

         /**
          * Starts or restarts the countdown interval.